-Lawyer says former Iraq deputy PM Aziz will be released without trial Kate Heneroty at 1:03 PM ET
+Lawyer says former Iraq deputy PM Aziz seriously ill Krystal MacIntyre at 11:05 AM ET

 Paper Chase is JURIST's real-time legal news service, powered by a team of 30 law student reporters and editors led by law professor Bernard Hibbitts at the University of Pittsburgh School of Law.
 As an educational service, Paper Chase is dedicated to presenting important legal news and materials rapidly, objectively and intelligibly in an accessible, ad-free format.